ThePerfectComputer/FastWaveFrontend-eGUI/README.md

 # About

 The beginnings of a proprietary waveform viewer written in Rust.
-Abandoning eGUI in favor of Tauri.
+I'm now abandoning eGUI in favor of Tauri due to some limitations of Egui.

 # Running